-Dr. Andrew S. Kim serves as our medical director of the Allergy & Asthma Center of Fairfax.
-He is active in many publications about allergy & asthma in both local and national levels.
-Dr. Kim has been featured by WebMD, Good Housekeeping, Woman’s Day, Fox News, Huffington Post as well as Disney on various allergy topics.
-He also serves as the medical advisor for Alexandria Food Allergy Support Group.
+Dr. Andrew S. Kim serves as our medical director of the Allergy & Asthma Centers.
+He is actively engaged in local & national media and has been featured on WebMD, Good Housekeeping, Woman’s Day, Fox News, Huffington Post as well as Disney on various allergy topics.
+He is a contributor to the medical textbook “Batra, Pete S., Han, Joseph K. (Eds.).(2015).
+Practical Medical and Surgical Management of Chronic Rhinosinusitis” and works closely with the Eastern Virginia Medical School Department of Otolaryngology – Division of Rhinology.
 He has also received Pillsbury Fellow Award at the Rush University Medical Center in Chicago, IL.
-After receiving his medical degree from the Medical College of Virginia, Dr. Kim has completed 6 additional years of residency and fellowship training in family practice, internal medicine and allergy, asthma and immunology.
-He has also been recognized as one of the area’s Top Doctors by Washingtonian Magazine and by Northern Virginia Magazine.
+After receiving his medical degree from the Medical College of Virginia, he has completed additional years of residency and fellowship training in internal medicine and allergy, asthma and immunology.
+Dr. Andrew Kim has also been recognized as one of the area’s Top Doctors by Washingtonian Magazine and by Northern Virginia Magazine.
 Dr. Kim is board certified by The American Board of Allergy & Immunology and The American Board of Internal Medicine.

 Dr. Julie T. Abraham received her medical degree from Wayne State University in Detroit, Michigan.
 She went on to complete a 3 year Pediatrics residency at Rainbow Babies and Children’s Hospital in Cleveland, Ohio.
 She remained in Cleveland to complete an additional 2 years in the Allergy and Immunology fellowship at the Cleveland Clinic Foundation.
 During her fellowship, she participated in research projects to advance the knowledge of drug allergy, examined the association of skin testing with inhalant allergies and the use of social media in the management of immunodeficiency.
 At the Cleveland Clinic, she also worked on creating a basic immunology curriculum for the fellows and quality improvement projects for drug allergy and patient safety.
 Dr. Abraham has presented at several national Allergy and Immunology conferences.
 She is board certified by the American Board of Pediatrics and is board eligible for the American Board of Allergy & Immunology.

 Dr. Seth C. Craig has served as a director of Asthma & Allergy Society of Virginia, consisting of all board-certified allergists in Virginia.
-He has been in practice for allergy and asthma for more than 30 years and has founded Allergy & Asthma Center of Fredericksburg, Ltd. After graduating from medical school, Dr. Craig completed 5 additional years in residency and fellowship training for allergy, asthma and immunology at Children’s Hospital of Buffalo.
+He has been in practice for allergy and asthma for more than 30 years and has founded the Allergy & Asthma Center of Fredericksburg.
+After graduating from medical school, Dr. Craig completed 5 additional years of residency and fellowship training in allergy, asthma and immunology at Children’s Hospital of Buffalo.
 Dr. Craig is board certified by The American Board of Pediatrics and The American Board of Allergy & Immunology.